cryptoarith/NTRUPrimePolyMultF3/README.md

 # NTRUPrimePolyMultF3

 This repository contains C implementation of the new hybrid polynomial multiplication algorithms over Z<sub>3</sub> that are used in the paper "Faster Characteristic Three Polynomial Multiplication and Its Application to NTRU Prime Decapsulation" by E. Yeniaras and M. Cenk.
 One can refer to the paper: https://eprint.iacr.org/2020/1336.pdf for the details of the algorithms given in this repocitory.
-We add sample input files for each different polynomial-sizes: n=768, n=765, and n=761.
+We add sample input files: "inp761test", "inp765test", and "inp768test" corresponding to the polynomial sizes n=761, n=765, and n=768.

 Benchmark tests for all implementations are performed on an Intel (R) Core (TM) i7-9750H processor running at 2600 MHz.
 The operating system is Ubuntu 20.04.1 LTS and Linux Kernel 5.4.0.
 All software is compiled with gcc-9.3.0.